-The only exception to this is if you use Marti Michell templates to construct the blocks, however please note that we will be paying close attention to blocks to ensure they are in line with the specified pattern requirements.
+The only exception to this is if you use Marti Michell templates to construct the blocks.
+You may make your blocks as per Marti Michell’s tutorials, however please note that we will be paying close attention to blocks to ensure they are in line with the specified pattern requirements.

 Note: This is only if you want to be eligible for prizes, if you don’t care about prizes you can make the quilt in whatever manner you like.
 The real purpose here is to have fun!

 Can I use an alternative method to construct the block?

 As much as I love seeing how creative people are, you must make the block with the seams as shown in the pattern.
 This means that appliqué is not an acceptable block construction method when it comes to winning any of the prizes.